 - Avoid the steep paths, which can be ice covered in case of frost

 - Watch out not to cause falling rocks

-- Plan your route in advance and adapt it to your physical condition
+- Plan your route and adapt it to your physical condition

-Finally the Syndicat mixte du Salève recalls that you are responsible for your own safety!
+Finally, the Syndicat mixte du Salève recalls that you are responsible for your safety!

 A hiking site on Mount Salève in case you want to join a walking tour.

 Discovery itinerary of the Salève mountain

 Take your car and a good pair of mountain shoes for this one-day discovery of the Salève mountain.
 This is the route I planned before reaching the Salève mountain.